JD-Master of Public Health Program

 Applicants to the JD-MPH Program must possess a baccalaureate degree and must meet admission criteria at both schools.
-These include a satisfactory score on the LSAT (which is accepted by the Dornsife School of Public Health in lieu of the GRE), a superior undergraduate grade point average, personal recommendations and an essay describing their background and career interests.
+These include a satisfactory score on the LSAT or GRE, a superior undergraduate grade point average, personal recommendations and an essay describing their background and career interests.

 The Value of a JD-MPH